The Voice of Liberty

 For the past four decades, the Iranian people have endured unspeakable torture, massacres, imprisonment, and economic disasters, all of which have been brought about by the ruling theocratic regime.
-The world remembers how young Iranians rose in 2009 and again in 2017 and 2018 to demand regime change, but were brutally suppressed by the regime’s forces on the streets and in the prisons of Tehran and other cities.
+The world remembers how young Iranians rose up by the hundreds of thousands in 2009 and again in 2017, 2018 and 2019 to demand regime change.
+They were brutally suppressed by the regime’s forces on the streets and in the prisons of Tehran and other cities.

 But the tide of the mullahs’ destruction surpasses the boundaries of Iran.
 The regime’s nuclear program, albeit limited by the 2015 nuclear deal with world powers, and its growing terrorist threats have targeted people all over the world.
 Terrorist attacks from Azerbaijan to Thailand to India and African countries have been linked to the regime’s terrorist entities.
 In 2018, the U.S., France, Belgium, the Netherlands, and Denmark uncovered various terrorist plots by the Iranian regime against dissidents.

 Meanwhile, Iranian regime proxies have left a trail of blood and destruction in Iraq, Afghanistan, Yemen, and Syria, killing thousands of innocent civilians.
 The regime’s tentacles have even reached the shores of the United States, with their agents planning to assassinate foreign ambassadors, Iranian dissidents and to explode bombs in the heart of Washington, D.C.